 She currently leads on applied ethics teaching in the two schools, with a focus on healthcare ethics and medical ethics in professional practice.
 Previously she taught moral and political philosophy in the Department of Philosophy at London Met, as well as philosophy courses at the City Literary Institute and at Birkbeck College’s Department for Continuing Education.
 She is on the executive committee of the Society for Women in Philosophy, UK, and is a member of the International Network of Feminist Approaches to Bioethics, amongst other affiliations.

-Alya is a Course Leader for BSc Health and Social Care.
-She has developed and teaches undergraduate and postgraduate modules in Healthcare Ethics, Ethics and Research in Professional Contexts, Bioethics, and Ethical Issues in Biomedical Sciences to a wide range of students, many of whom are preparing for professional roles in healthcare practice, biomedical and genetic research, and public health management and policymaking.
-Alya supervises undergraduate and postgraduate research projects in both Schools.
+Alya is the course leader for the Health and Social Care BSc at London Met.
+She has developed and teaches undergraduate and postgraduate modules in Healthcare Ethics, Ethics and Research in Professional Contexts, Bioethics and Ethical Issues in Biomedical Sciences to a wide range of students, many of whom are preparing for professional roles in healthcare practice, biomedical and genetic research, and public health management and policymaking.
+Alya supervises undergraduate and postgraduate research projects in both schools.

 Her research interests include investigating normative ethical and political concepts and principles as they are applied within everyday socio-cultural contexts.
 She has a particular interest in thinking about the concept of autonomy as it’s applied in health contexts, broadly construed, and argues for a relational approach to understanding autonomous decision-making in healthcare and biomedicine.
 She has explored dilemmas in reproductive health, considering matters of rights in this area, especially for vulnerable groups and those amongst the least advantaged in different societies.
 She also has research interests in public philosophy and sociology, and in critical pedagogy and teaching for social justice, which she brings to the fore her teaching and research practice.